XBRL Financial Report

 Which businesses are excluded from XBRL filing/ XBRL Conversion?

-- Companies which are (1) Commercial Banks; (2) Merchant Banks; (3) Registered Insurers; and (4) Finance Companies, that are regulated by the Monetary Authority of Singapore; and
+- Finance Companies, that are regulated by the Monetary Authority of Singapore.

-- Companies allowed by law to prepare accounts in accordance with accounting standards other than SFRS, SFRS for Small Entities and IFRS (International Financial Reporting Standards).
+Other companies exempt from XBRL conversion are businesses allowed by law to prepare accounts in accordance with accounting standards other than SFRS, SFRS for Small Entities and IFRS (International Financial Reporting Standards).
+As one of Singapore’s top accounting service providers, our accountants will prepare you on all this.

-Solvent exempt private companies (EPCs) will continue to be exempted from filing their FS with ACRA.
+Solvent XBRL conversion private companies (EPCs) will continue to be exempted from filing their FS with XBRL ACRA.

 Insolvent EPCs will have the following options to file their financial statements with ACRA: